-The first one (option type = "AIC") is similar to the famous Akaike information criterion (Akaike, 1973) and the second one (option type = "BIC") to the Bayesian information criterion (Schwartz, 1978).
+The first one (option type = "AIC") is similar to the famous Akaike information criterion (Akaike 1973) and the second one (option type = "BIC") to the Bayesian information criterion (Schwartz 1978).
+They aim to balance the fidelity to data and the complexity of the fit in the boundary regression context.
+There are several ways to motivate the use of the total absolute residuals in these criteria instead of the standard residual sum of squares.
+For instance, it can be derived directly assuming exponential errors as motivated by Daouia et al. (2016) in Section 2.1.